RyanC-95/Reforged-Progression/README.md

 - You can use a smithing table to transfer your enchantments from Diamond gear onto Netherite gear.
 You will still need a Netherite Upgrade, however.
 You can also transfer enchantments from Iron gear onto Diamond gear.

 - Reinforced Deepslate can now be mined.
 The higher your Efficiency level, the faster it will break.
+You need a Netherite Pickaxe with Silk Touch enchant, otherwise it will drop Deepslate